cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/upgrading_dbt_version_guide.md

 If the job runs successfully, then the project is compatible with the new version.

 If the job runs unsuccessfully including any errors or warnings, then the project is not 100% compatible with the new version.
 Identify, document, and resolve all the issues.
-The issues should be treated accordingly to their severity and impact to the project. (i.e. Low impact issues should be resolved relatively quickly while large impact issues may need to be discussed with the team to decide on a resolution path.)
+The issues should be treated according to their severity and impact on the project. (i.e. Low impact issues should be resolved relatively quickly while large impact issues may need to be discussed with the team to decide on a resolution path.)
 For documentation of the issues, create their own issue and list the issue in the main issue's **Related Issues** section.
 Include all of the code changes in the `dbt-upgrade-test` branch.

 In a dbt Cloud only world this step would be the last step before finalizing the version upgrade.
 However, an additional step is needed to enable dbt Core users to upgrade as well.

 ### 7. Update `requirements.txt` for dbt Core
-Update the dbt Core package, `dbt-core`, and the adapter plugin , `dbt-snowflake`, in the `requirements.txt` file in the testing branch, `dbt-upgrade-test`.
+Update the dbt Core package, `dbt-core`, and the adapter plugin, `dbt-snowflake`, in the `requirements.txt` file in the testing branch, `dbt-upgrade-test`.
 Updating these two packages is what is required to update the dbt version.

 However, in `requirements.txt` there are other secondary packages that are used.
 The command `pip list --outdated` will output **all** installed packages that have updated versions (only in the CLI not in the Cloud IDE).
 Many of the packages outputted are packages installed from the packages listed in the requirements file.
-For example, the requirements files includes `dbt-core`, `dbt-snowflake`, `sqlfluff`, `yamllint`, `sqlfluff-templater-dbt`, `python-dotenv` and the output is
+For example, the requirements file includes `dbt-core`, `dbt-snowflake`, `sqlfluff`, `yamllint`, `sqlfluff-templater-dbt`, `python-dotenv` and the output is
 ```shell
 Package                    Version Latest Type
 -------------------------- ------- ------ -----